Skip to main content

 Finding Current Fire Information

-When wildfires start, or if there is an active incident happening on the Fishlake National Forest, our Public Information Officers (PIO's) work to notify the public as soon as possible.
-This is initially done via the Fishlake Facebook page and Fishlake X (formerly Twitter) online accounts.
+When wildfires start or if there is an active incident happening within the Fishlake National Forest, our Public Information Officers work to notify the public as soon as possible.
+This is done online via the following online accounts:

-As incidents evolve, alerts and information regarding closures, fire updates, and other related notifications will be posted to our social media accounts, as well as the Alerts & Fire Danger tab at the top of this page.
+As incidents evolve, alerts and information regarding area closures, fire updates, and other incident-related notifications will be posted to our social media accounts, and the Alerts & Fire Danger tab at the top of this page.

 Stay up to date